Vasichar11/Particle-Tracing-Earth/README.md

 5) **```make tracer```** -> to build the tracer for the WPI simulation **```./tracer <noWPI_time> <WPI_time> ```** -> to execute the WPI simulation where:
-- <noWPI_time> is the time that the particles oscillate in adiavatic motion (without interacting with a wave).
+- <noWPI_time> is the time that the particles oscillate in adiabatic motion (without interacting with a wave).
 This time should be enough for the particles to be in a randomized state
 - <WPI_time> is the time that the particles have to interact with the wave while bouncing in the Earth's magnetic field.
-Take note that this time should be much smaller than the noWPI_time sine the execution of the WPI code consumes more resources than the adiavatic motion simulation.
+Take note that this time should be much smaller than the noWPI_time since the execution of the WPI code consumes more resources than the adiabatic motion simulation.
 You will be prompted to choose from the files you created earlier:
 - a particle distribution file: "output/files/dstr.h5"
 - an interpolated ray file: "output/files/interpolated_ray_pwr.h5"